University

 University of Canterbury

-Communication shapes the world we live in — whether by media professionals, companies, or individuals on social media.
-In Media and Communication, you will learn how to analyse, produce, and harness the power of communication media.
+Overview: Communication shapes the world we live in – whether by media professionals, large organisations, or individuals.
+By studying Media and Communication, you will learn how to analyse and produce communications and media, and how other people understand it within their own social worlds.

 Applicants must have completed New Zealand University Entrance through NCEA; or Cambridge International Examinations (CIE); or International Baccalaureate Diploma (IB) or any other equivalent overseas qualification.